den-materials/php-wordpress/README.md

 - `the_permalink()`
 	- display permalink for the article

 > Note: Functions that start with `the_` can usually be prepended with or replaced by `get_`.
-When this is done, value is returned, not printed
+When this is done, the value is returned, not printed.

 ### Customizing Themes in the Admin Panel

 Many themes are designed specifically to not have to be edited by hand.
 The Admin panel itself has many options for your theme:

-- **Customize**: Edit preset features for your theme, in a easy-to-use GUI.
+- **Customize**: Edit preset features for your theme, in an easy-to-use GUI.
 The depth of customization here can vary from a few color values, to dozens of pages of tweaks and features.
 Check here first before editing the code!

 - **Widgets**: Widgets are single-function code snippets that can be placed in sidebars and other 'widget-friendly' areas (these will be defined by the theme, and displayed to the right of the available widgets).
 Some examples are a calendar, a search box, recent posts, or a tag cloud.